ralphlange/opcUaUnifiedAutomation/README.md

   Use the CONFIG_SITE.local file (see below) where the binary is created to set this option.

+* The Boost library and header files.
+  The name of the package you have to install depends on the Linux distro: boost-devel on RedHat/CentOS/Fedora, libboost-all-dev on Debian/Ubuntu.

 * If you want support for XML definitions (e.g. for using the SDK examples and tools), you need libxml2 an your system - both when compiling the SDK and when generating any binaries (IOCs).